-To End Surprise Medical Bills, New York Tried Arbitration — Health Care Costs Went Up
+To End Surprise Medical Bills, New York Tried Arbitration.
+Health Care Costs Went Up

 Insurance plans and doctors "won" about the same number of cases, and in 2018 more cases seemed to go in the providers' favor.
 Yet, Adler points out, consumers appeared to lose either way.

-That's because even when the insurance plan won, it was on average only 11% less than the 80th percentile, which Adler says is still around three times as much as a patient would pay if the doctor were in-network.
+That's because even when the insurance plan won, it was on average only 11% less than the 80th percentile, which Adler says is still about three times as much as a patient would pay if the doctor were in-network.
 Those extra costs, he says, get passed on in the form of higher premiums.

-One of the bills in Congress seeking to address surprising bill also relies on arbitration as the solution.
-But the bill's authors, Sen. Bill Cassidy, R-La., and Sen. Maggie Hassan, D-N.H., were both quick to draw the distinction between their arbitration bill and New York's model at an event about surprise billing at the Bipartisan Policy Center on October 30.
+One of the bills in Congress seeking to address surprise billing also relies on arbitration as the solution.
+But the bill's authors, Sen. Bill Cassidy, R-La., and Sen. Maggie Hassan, D-N.H., were both quick to draw the distinction between their arbitration bill and New York's model at an event about surprise billing at the Bipartisan Policy Center on Oct.
+30.

 "The New York system uses as its payment standard [bill] charges, which we think is wrong and misguided," Hassan said.
 "Which is why our bill doesn't."